machinable-org/machinable/docs/index.md

   ... and loading the corresponding results ...

-  `python plot_regression_result.py --experiment=run-01`
+  `python plot_regression_result.py --component=run-01`

   ... are distinct and often redundant.

-  This means you have to manually keep track by remembering what the experiment with `rate=0.1` was called.
+  This means you have to manually keep track by remembering what the component with `rate=0.1` was called.

   :::